caregiver-connect/caregiver-connect-website/README.md

 I am a senior studying Computer Science and Math with a minor in Electrical Engineering.
 I will also be graduating with a Masters in Computer Science.
 My interests include software engineering and embedded systems engineering.
 I can be contacted at lcladnier@crimson.ua.edu

 ### Brent Christian
-I am a senior studying math and computer science as well as working on my master's degree in CS through AMP.
+Hi!
+I'm Brent and I am a senior studying math and computer science as well as working on my master's degree in computer science through the Accelerated Master's Program (AMP).
+I will be graduating with my bachelor's degree in math and computer science this spring and will finish my Master's in computer science next fall.
+Some of my favorite topics in computer science include crytography, network security, and comuter security.
+I enjoy learning the math behind cryptography and am interested in using my math abilities as well as my computing skills in a cybersecurity position in the future.
+You can contact me at brentmc16@outlook.com

 ### Mithul Nallaka
 Hello!
 I'm Mithul, a senior studying Computer Science and Biochemistry on the Pre-Med track.
 I'm looking forward to using technology to shape the future of healthcare.